-Magnolia Blossom creates a Spring CMS integration from a Spring developer's perspective.
-It lets you write templates with a high level of dynamic behaviour that editors can compose to create truly interactive web pages.
+Magnolia's Blossom module seamlessly exposes Spring Web MVC-controllers as templating building blocks.
+This lets you create Website page templates with a high level of dynamic behaviour that editors can compose to create truly interactive web pages.

 Spring makes it easy for developers to build powerful enterprise Java apps, increasing development productivity and product performance while improving test coverage and application quality.

 - Support autowiring of RenderingModel classes used outside Blossom